 Within the function prototype, the names of our parameters are optional.
 They are typically worth including anyway for the benefit of anyone reading our code.

-But technically, only the type is relevant for the prototype, so the following is also a valid prototype for our function:
+But technically, only the types are required, so the following is also a valid prototype for our function:

 int Add(int, int);